A pause before the scroll.

 Technology reveals as much about you as it does about the world.

-What you scroll past tells you what you have been trained to ignore.
+What you scroll past reveals what you have been conditioned not to see.

-Your digital behavior is a map of your inner landscape.
+****Your digital behavior is a map of your inner world.

 Not a flattering one.